arcbtc/fossa/README.md

 ![ESP32 GPIO Map](https://i.imgur.com/djuJF6L.png)
-A Lightning Network ATM, for loose fiat change.
+The Free and Open Source Software (FOSS) ATM, dump that stinky loose fiat change for glorious sats!

 The Fossa is an extension of the Physically Faucet project, by adding support for a coin mechanism.